Salahub/genetic-model/README.md

 This directory contains some short code files used to investigate the computation of effective dimension in genetic data.
-This was covered only briefly in the thesis, and generally seems like a bad idea.
+This was covered only briefly in my thesis, and generally seems like a bad idea.